HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 precaution, but force Creme to considerate these models as not customised ;
 so 'normal' views (and unit tests too) will be used anyway.
-Nevertheless, you must be careful and use only models which are identical to the base model (eg: just inherit from abstract models).
+Nevertheless, you must be careful and use only models which are identical to the base model (e.g. just inherit from abstract models).
 Otherwise, the base views may work not correctly.
 So use these variables carefully.

 **How-to swap a model in a second time?** imagine you have a production